DayreaverDoesThings/Random-Command-Shortcuts/README.md

-This is a small project i made that contains shortcuts to various commands
+This is a small project I made that contains shortcuts to various commands.

-(Please run in bash.)